RelaxAdviser

 The fights in the film are not badly staged, though without much ingenuity.
 The computer graphics at times cause an unbearable desire to cringe.
 It looks especially bad in the final battle, but by then the movie drags so much that you barely notice.

-In spite of all this, the film’s shortcomings pale in the face of the fact that it does give the long-suffering cinematic universe a second wind.
+Despite its flaws, the film gives the struggling cinematic universe a second wind.
 And in the scene after the credits, Superman, played by Henry Cavill, appears, and it seems that most of the audience is more excited about this scene than the rest of the movie.

 “Black Adam” deserved all the blame for being a stereotypical superhero action movie without any twist.
 But if you’re a DC fan, that won’t stop you from watching it, will it?